Philippines begins clean-up after monsoon rains kill scores

 Six provinces near Manila were placed under a state of calamity, including the key rice-growing provinces of Bataan, Bulacan and Pampanga.

-The farm department estimates the damage so far to crops, mainly rice, at 167.9 million pesos.
-(Reporting by Manuel Mogato; Editing by Nick Macfie)
+The farm department estimates the damage so far to crops, mainly rice, at 167.9 million pesos ($4.02 million). ($1 = 42 pesos) (Reporting by Manuel Mogato; Editing by Nick Macfie)